decidables/decidables/packages/detectable/src/threshold.md

   <sdt-response feedback="none"></sdt-response>
 </sdt-example-model>

-If you are wondering why `Bias` is represented with the symbol `c`, perhaps it is because the threshold is often referred to as a <span class="math-var">c</span>riterion in the work on SDT.
+If you are wondering why :key[Bias] is represented with the symbol :key[c], perhaps it is because the threshold is often referred to as a <span class="math-var">c</span>riterion in the work on SDT.
-However, this reason was not explicitly stated in the original paper introducing `c` [@Ingham1970].
+However, this reason was not explicitly stated in the original paper introducing :key[c] :cite[@Ingham1970].

-Note that when `c` is zero, the threshold is precisely where the `Noise Distribution` and the `Signal + Noise Distribution` intersect.
-In other words, the model will respond `Present` whenever it is more likely that this is a `Signal Present` trial, and it will respond `Absent` whenever it is more likely that this is a `Signal Absent` trial.
-This is not coincidental, and hints at the strong link between SDT and decision making based on maximum likelihood and the likelihood ratio [@Creelman2015; @Peterson1954].
-In fact, the early work on SDT usually expressed the bias, as <span class="math-var">β</span>, in terms of the likelihood ratio of signal and noise [@Peterson1954;
+Note that when :key[c] is zero, the threshold is precisely where the :key[Noise Distribution] and the :key[Signal + Noise Distribution] intersect.
+In other words, the model will respond :key[Present] whenever it is more likely that this is a :key[Signal Present] trial, and it will respond :key[Absent] whenever it is more likely that this is a :key[Signal Absent] trial.
+This is not coincidental, and hints at the strong link between SDT and decision making based on maximum likelihood and the likelihood ratio :cite[@Creelman2015; @Peterson1954].
+In fact, the early work on SDT usually expressed the bias, as <span class="math-var">β</span>, in terms of the likelihood ratio of signal and noise :cite[@Peterson1954; @Tanner1954].
+It was only later that :key[c] was introduced and suggested as a better measure of response bias for most purposes :cite[@Ingham1970;
-@Tanner1954].
-It was only later that `c` was introduced and suggested as a better measure of response bias for most purposes [@Ingham1970; @Macmillan1990; @Stanislaw1999].
+@Macmillan1990; @Stanislaw1999].

 <!--